rubensousa/GooglePalAllocations/README.md

 ## Issues

 1. When creating `NonceLoader`, the library allocates around 34 threads with `gads-` as prefix for their names.
 You can see this by clicking on `Create nonce` in this sample project app and observe the list of threads.
+These threads are garbage collected after around 1 minute, and never created again on subsequent nonce generations

 2. When generating a new nonce with `Create nonce` button, the `NonceLoader` allocates again one new thread per nonce request.